github/CodeSearchNet/function_parser/README.md

 # Function Parser

+> # A community-driven, standalone version of the function-parsing code in this folder, that can be installed as a PyPI package can be found [here](https://github.com/ncoop57/function_parser).
+> The code in this codebase is maintained only for fixing issues related with the CodeSearchNet challenge data.

 This repository contains various utils to parse GitHub repositories into function definition and docstring pairs.
 It is based on [tree-sitter](https://github.com/tree-sitter/) to parse code into [ASTs](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and apply heuristics to parse metadata in more details.
 Currently, it supports 6 languages: Python, Java, Go, Php, Ruby, and Javascript.

 It also parses function calls and links them with their definitions for Python.